 The success of seedlings growing and developing into a quality seedling was also influenced by the level of shade (Table 3 and Table 4).
-Shading less to 35% appears as a shade intensity conducive to growth and then good quality M. oleifera seedlings.
+Shading less than 35% appears as a shade intensity conducive to growth and then good quality M. oleifera seedlings.
 In the shade condition of 35%, the seedling height was neither too low nor too high.
-At the height of the seedlings there was found that the highest number of leaves and the largest stem diameter compared to seedlings at other shade levels (Table 3).
-The manifestation of the seedling growth component described in Table 3, was the weight of both canopy and root biomass, elaborated in Table 4, and shows that shade less to 35% was also found that the best shade level compared to other shade levels.
+At the height of the seedlings, the highest number of leaves and the largest stem diameter were found compared to seedlings at other shade levels (Table 3).
+The manifestation of the seedling growth component described in Table 3, was the weight of both canopy and root biomass, elaborated in Table 4, and shows that shade less than 35% was also found to be the best shade level compared to other shade levels.